wardellbagby/lyricistant/docs/3-how_the_renderer_works.md

 Since Lyricistant also supports Mobile, it has two layouts: its desktop (default) layout, and a "small" layout that works better on smaller devices.
 When adding new UI, it's important to make sure it looks good on both the default layout and the small layout.
-To make these checks easier, there's a [`useSmallLayout`](../packages/renderer/main/app/useSmallLayout.ts) hook that will return a boolean saying whether or not the small layout is currently in use.
+To make these checks easier, there's a [`useSmallLayout`](../packages/renderer/main/app/useSmallLayout.ts) hook that will return a boolean saying whether the small layout is currently in use.